qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 ## ORID Method in Retro

+Let's try a new pattern ORID in Retrospective Meeting.

 ### Objective

 Start with " The fact is ... /The data shows... etc." to state the fact in the last sprint